 That mission?
 To spread the message that we can refuse disposable plastic!
 And that there are lots of great alternatives.

 I also wanted to disabuse people of some common fallacies about plastic.
 So I asked people to take the Plastic-Free Quiz & Pledge for a chance to win a copy of Plastic-Free: How I Kicked the Plastic Habit and How You Can Too.
-Now I offer you guys the opportunity too.
-Please leave your answers in a comment below, and I’ll choose a winner next week.
+The contest is over, but you can still take the quiz for fun.

 1) True or False: Most of the plastic in the ocean comes from ships at sea.